meabert/proxmox-tips-n-tricks/README.md

 ## Operator Overview - Updated 10/26/2025 ##

 This repository documents the ongoing evolution of my Proxmox-based homelab cluster — not as a generic how-to, but as a curated archive of edge-case fixes, hardware quirks, and kernel-level tooling.
 It’s built for operators who’ve Googled a boot flag and landed in a 12-post thread with zero answers.

-My goal is to create a resource that is:

-- Technically

 > [!CAUTION]
 > Your hardware is not my hardware.
 Always verify kernel flags, BIOS settings, and driver behavior before applying